pa-ba/calc-comp/README.md

 Haskell Code
 ------------

-Haskell definitions of the calculated compilers can be found in the [Haskell](Haskell) sub-directory.
-These definitions have been generated from the Coq proofs using Coq's code extraction facility (see below).
+Haskell definitions of the calculated compilers from the paper can be found in the [Haskell](Haskell) sub-directory.
+In addtion, the [extraction](extraction) sub-directory contains Haskell definitions of the compilers generated from the Coq proofs using Coq's code extraction facility (see below).

 Technical Details
 -----------------